djsc/ScreenDoorPi/README.md

 ## Firebase Setup:
 * Go to https://console.firebase.google.com/
 * Add a project
-* Dashboard -> Project settings -> Add Firebase to your web app. **Note the fields in between the curly braces for later**
+* Add an app to the project: Dashboard -> Project settings -> General -> Add App -> Web. **Note the firebaseConfig for later**
 * Dashboard -> Authentication -> Sign in method -> Email/Password -> Enable
 * Dashboard -> Authentication -> Users -> Add user -> **Note username and password for later**
-* Dashboard -> Database -> Create database (locked mode) #This creates a Firestore database which we won't be using
+* Dashboard -> Firestore Database -> Create database (locked mode) #This creates a Firestore database which we won't be using
-* Every time you go to the databse tab from the dashboard, select Realtime Database at the top instead of Firestore
-* Dashboard -> Database  -> Rules -> Publish the following rules:
+* Dashboard -> Realtime Database  -> Rules -> Publish the following rules:
 ```
 {
   "rules": {